 In day-to-day business, it is easy to assign projects and then forget what a given person is doing and how much time it ought to take.

 Fortunately, business is not static; but in taking on additional priorities, you can sometimes forget about your staff’s previous commitments.
 These forecasting sheets on the staff members and their projects tell you where they are going and how frantic their schedule is.

-On the other hand, if you don’t want to bother so much with the implementation of a system like that, where you have to hire a person managing just the system there are alternatives as general project management software.
-A short list of those out there:
+On the other hand, if you don’t want to bother so much with the implementation of a system like that, where you have to hire a person to manage just the system, there are alternatives such as general project management software.
+Here is a short list of those out there:

 THE EFFECTIVE MANAGEMENT IS FOR DESIGN TEAMS OF ALL SIZES, EVEN A SINGLE-PERSON STUDIO

 Employee scheduling sheets can also be valuable aids in forecasting the income from current projects.

 They indicate which projects should be completed in a particular time and what the compensation from them should be.

 Before considering hiring anyone, analyze the project.
 Outline the direction in which you see your company going, and determine what is financially practical for you to do.
 In analyzing the job, you should check the following: